Ashish2255/flutter-movie-app/README.md

 4. **Detailed Movie Description:**
    - Click on a movie to view its detailed description, including information such as cast, release date, and synopsis.

+5. **Firebase Firestore Implementation:**
+   - Keeps a record of registered users, their email, password, and Watchlist.
+   - User can add a movie to his watchlist which is stored in the firestore database.

 ## Screenshots

 Include screenshots or gifs showcasing the key features of your app.

 ## Getting Started